 2. Pulling ranks.

-It’s so sad when your employer approaches you in a manner that implies he is the boss here so you either do as he asks or he kicks your ass away.
+It’s so sad when your employer approaches you in a manner that implies he is the boss here so you either do as he asks or he kicks you away.
 He orders you around anyhow even on things that needn’t supervision.
 What have you got to do but accept the terms and conditions, bearing in mind that your family badly needs those peanuts they will give you end month.